evansims/uximage/README.md

 The above is an example of a uxImage element.
 It's a DIV with some HTML5 data attributes assigned that help customize the rendering behavior.
 You can put whatever you'd like inside it - accessibility text, noscript fallbacks, etc.

-+ **data-src** - The smallest version of the image assets, preferably compressed and suitable over ~3G cellular networks.
++ **data-src** - The smallest version of the image, preferably compressed and suitable over ~3G cellular networks.
-+ **data-src-medium** - The standard version of the image assets, suitable for desktop or tablets.
++ **data-src-medium** - The standard version of the image, suitable for desktop or tablets.
 + **data-src-high** - The largest version of the image you want to deliver, intended for hidpi or high resolution devices.
 + **data-use-webp** - If this attribute is set, uxImage will replace the file extension of the above attributes with .webp on devices that support the file format.
 + **data-breakpoint** - If the container element is resized larger than this value, swap to the medium version of this image.
 Below?
 Swap to the small/mobile version.